philophilo/yummy_front_script/README.md

 `cd yummy_front_script`

-More detailed explation on [here](https://medium.com/@phil.kwesiga/automate-deploying-python-flask-api-and-react-redux-frontend-to-aws-ec2-instances-ea17ea4a64a5)
+More detailed explanation on [here](https://medium.com/@phil.kwesiga/automate-deploying-python-flask-api-and-react-redux-frontend-to-aws-ec2-instances-ea17ea4a64a5)